seifhassine/REasy/readme.md

 ## Correctness

-- UVAR: No complex operations involved.
-- RSZ Files: RSZ parsing and tree populating tested on all 25k .scn.20 files of the game as well as all .user.2 files.
-All files with valid data passed the tests.
+- All RSZ (.user, .pfb, .scn) files from most games have been fully tested (read then re-written, producing the same data as original file).

 ## RSZ Dumps: